How to change the hostname on Linux

 The following image shows the above commands with output.

-If you want to set the same name for the static and transient hostnames, do not specify the hostname-specific option.
+Do not specify the hostname-specific option if you want to set the same name for the static and transient hostnames.
 Use only the set-hostname option.
 Without a hostname-specific option, this option sets the static and transient hostnames to the specified name and erases the pretty hostname.

 The following command sets the static and transient hostnames to Server1 and removes the pretty hostname.